Pileated Woodpecker

 Sunday 19 Feb:

-We decided that the forest was too quiet so we ventured out in the open to see what we could catch.
+the forest was too quiet so we ventured out in the open to see what we could

 American Crow